Quantum Monte Carlo for Noncovalent Interactions: An Efficient Protocol Attaining Benchmark Accuracy: Benchmarks

 \section{Benchmarks}

 The production FN-DMC results obtained by the scheme involving simplified Jastrow term (2tJ) are reported and compared to the CCSD(T)/CBS and more traditional protocol (3tJ) data in~Tab.~\ref{tabres}.
-The mean error (ME) and the mean unsigned error (MUE) of the 2tJ scheme, with respect to the CCSD(T)/CBS reference data, are both found to be about \mbox{0.1~kcal/mol} respectively and the mean relative error (RE) reaches 4.9\%.
+The mean error (ME) and the mean unsigned error (MUE) of the 2tJ scheme, with respect to the CCSD(T)/CBS reference data, are both found to be about \mbox{0.1~kcal/mol} respectively and the mean relative unsigned error (RUE) reaches 4.9\%.
 The maximum interaction energy deviations with respect to the reference reach \mbox{$~\sim0.2$~kcal/mol}, observed in hydrogen-bonded water and hydrogen-fluoride dimers.
-For comparison, the MUE of the FN-DMC results obtained with the 3tJ scheme amounts to 0.08 kcal/mol (RE: 4.8~\%) and the maximum deviation of \mbox{$~\approx$ 0.2~kcal/mol} is obtained only in the case of water dimer.
-This may be further improved by the distinct Jastrow factor (cf.~Tab.~\ref{tabrescmp})~\cite{Dubecky2013} as already mentioned.
-The remaining values differ by no more than \mbox{0.1~kcal/mol} from the reference.
+For comparison, the MUE of the FN-DMC results obtained with the 3tJ scheme amounts to 0.08 kcal/mol (RUE: 4.8~\%) and the maximum deviation of \mbox{$~\approx$ 0.2~kcal/mol} is obtained only in the case of water dimer.
+This may be further improved by the distinct Jastrow factor (cf.~Tab.~\ref{tabrescmp})~\cite{Dubecky2013} if required, as already mentioned, nevertheless here we are interested in a computationally less expensive computations - 2tJ scheme.
+The remaining 2tJ values differ by no more than \mbox{0.1~kcal/mol} from the CCSD(T)/CBS reference.

-The favourable performance of the 2tJ scheme is further demonstrated when it comes to larger complexes, where MUE amounts only to \mbox{0.2}~kcal/mol \mbox{(RE: 4.4\%)}.
+The favourable performance of the 2tJ scheme is further demonstrated when it comes to larger complexes, where MUE amounts only to \mbox{0.2}~kcal/mol \mbox{(RUE: 4.4\%)}.
 Overall, the data in ~Tab.~\ref{tabres} clearly show that the faster 2tJ scheme is able to attain benchmark results, close to the subchemical accuracy in most systems.
-These results also presumably indicate, that efficient FN-error cancellation~\cite{Dubecky2013} takes place in the considered set of complexes, and, that the relative error of our approach does not noticeably increase with the size of the system, which is important for use in large complexes.
+These results also presumably indicate, that efficient FN-error cancellation~\cite{Dubecky2013} takes place in the considered set of complexes.
+On the other hand, of the 2tJ would be used in larger complexes, a possible error-accumulation is possible in principle, nevertheless the concept of chemical accuracy in these cases looses its importance since the absolute value of the interaction energy grows and what should be taken as as measure of reliability of any theoretical approach is the relative energy deviation.
+The relative error of our approach does not noticeably increase with the size of the system which gives us confidence for use in large complexes.
+An exhaustive assessment of a general applicability and limits of the presented methods is a next goal of our work.